Proven-Paradox/shaper-system/Handbook.md

 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.

 #### Enduring Protector
-After taking damage in place of an ally--for example, when using an ability such as Defender’s Intervention--or are targeted by a single target offensive ability while you have Taunt and are in the same space as another ally, you gain Shield equal to your Toughness.
+After taking damage in place of an ally--for example, when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, you gain Shield equal to your Toughness.
 This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
 This shield lasts until the beginning of your next turn.
 You may only gain this shield once per round.
 //See comments on Deadened Nerves

 #### Elemental Attunement